digimp/Arduino-Sketch-for-Vgate-BA100-car-battery-monitor/README.md

 #### <a name="Scripts"><a/>Scripts

 Arduino sketch enclosed uses BLE library since NimBLE library doesn't work on the Esp32C3 Supermini that I used for this project.
+Be careful, these sketches are tested with the esp32 core by espressif v 3.2.1.
+They will not work with other versions (i.e. 3.3.0).
-The sketch has been enriched with diagnostic parts to have more details on the functionality of the system.
+The sketches has been enriched with diagnostic parts to have more details on the functionality of the system.
 In my project the goal was to add a sensor on my home assistant instance, where the hexadecimal raw data coming from Esp32 could be converted to a voltage values.
 In a first step I adopted a conversion using the spreadsheet data in a numeric form to the corresponding voltage values.
 Screenshot below is the results shown in mini graph card in home assistant.
 I'm currently working on a sketch version low heap consuming.
 I'll update the code when ready.

 <img src="https://github.com/user-attachments/assets/73caa2bc-0c64-47a8-8ef3-320c89e8cf9a" width="200">

-#### <a name="Update"><a/>Update
+#### <a name="Updates"><a/>Update #1

 Here below is the result of the formula built to align the voltage values to the reference table.
 You can find the formula on the codes area.